Gravitationally induced decoherence of a scalar field: investigating the one-particle sector and its interplay with renormalisation: Application of the Markov and rotating wave approximations to transform the TCL master equation into Lindblad form

 The Markov approximation consists in the assumption that the correlation functions of the environment are strongly peaked around the initial time and decay rapidly.
 If this is given, the integral $\int_0^{t-t_0} d\tau$ over these environmental correlation functions has the main contribution from around their peak.
 Thus the error obtained when shifting the initial time $t_0 \rightarrow -\infty$ and therefore the upper integration limit $t-t_0 \rightarrow \infty$ is negligibly small.
 As a consequence, the parameters involved in the dissipator of the final Lindblad equation will no longer depend on the temporal coordinate. ~\\ ~\\ As discussed above for a field theoretical model, even in the single particle sector, to develop generic criteria for which the Markov approximation can be applied that can easily be checked for a given model, is difficult.
 For instance the methods developed in \cite{Nathan:2020} strongly rely on the fact that the model is formulated in a quantum mechanical context.
 Motivated by the physical applications in section \ref{sec:AppURel} to ultra-relativistic particles, in particular neutrinos and their oscillations, as a first step, we investigate this special case more in detail in this context and present a condition under which the Markov approximation can be applied for the model under consideration.
 The details are discussed in appendix \ref{sec:applic2M} by analysing the individual parts of the master equation and where we show that a suitable condition for the applicability of the Markov approximation in the ultra-relativistic case is the requirement that

-where $u:= |\vec u|$, $v:= |\vec v|$ and $c$ denotes the speed of light.
-The reason why $\beta$ and thus the temperature parameter $\Theta$ are involved here is because we use a Gibbs state to trace out the environmental and thus gravitational degrees of freedom.
+where $u:= |\vec u|$, $v:= |\vec v|$ denote the absolute value of the particle's momentum, $m$ its mass and $c$ the speed of light.
+The reason why $\beta$ and thus the temperature parameter $\Theta$, which characterises the oscillator environment, are involved here is because we use a Gibbs state to trace out the environmental and thus gravitational degrees of freedom.
 The specific time scales then yield that for the application in \ref{sec:AppURel} the correction terms to the Markov approximation are negligible.
 If another than the ultra-relativistic case is considered, the above condition could be violated, and therefore a more comprehensive analysis is needed to understand when and under what conditions the Markov approximation can be applied, which we envisage for future work. ~\\ Before applying the Markov approximation to the renormalised one-particle master equation, we briefly discuss the main steps that are involved: the first step is to perform the $\tau$-integration using the identity

 where $PV$ denotes the Cauchy principal value, and secondly the evaluation of the $\vec{k}$-integration which simplifies due to the first step.
 With this, the affected terms in the master equation can then be split into two classes: one class that consists of contributions involving the delta distribution that will yield a real contribution to the master equation and hence lead to decoherence.
 Another class that contains terms including the principal value, which result in an imaginary contribution that affects the unitary evolution.
 The detailed computation for the contributions leading to decoherence can be found in appendix \ref{app:MarkDel}.
 Those contributions that involve the principal value are evaluated in appendix \ref{app:MarkPV}.
 The final result, given in \eqref{eq:meq2Markov}, takes the form: